bodrick/awesome/TOPICS.md

 ## brain

-*   [StanGirard/quivr](https://github.com/StanGirard/quivr) - Your GenAI Second Brain 🧠  A personal productivity assistant ⚡️🤖 Chat with your files (PDF, CSV, ...)  & apps using GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, Ollama, LLMs, that you can share with users !
-Local & Private alternative to OpenAI GPTs & ChatGPT.
+*   [StanGirard/quivr](https://github.com/StanGirard/quivr) - Your GenAI Second Brain 🧠  A personal productivity assistant (RAG) ⚡️🤖 Chat with your docs (PDF, CSV, ...)  & apps using Langchain, GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, Ollama, LLMs, that you can share with users !
+Local & Private alternative to OpenAI GPTs & ChatGPT powered by retrieval-augmented generation

 ## embeddings

-*   [StanGirard/quivr](https://github.com/StanGirard/quivr) - Your GenAI Second Brain 🧠  A personal productivity assistant ⚡️🤖 Chat with your files (PDF, CSV, ...)  & apps using GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, Ollama, LLMs, that you can share with users !
-Local & Private alternative to OpenAI GPTs & ChatGPT.
+*   [StanGirard/quivr](https://github.com/StanGirard/quivr) - Your GenAI Second Brain 🧠  A personal productivity assistant (RAG) ⚡️🤖 Chat with your docs (PDF, CSV, ...)  & apps using Langchain, GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, Ollama, LLMs, that you can share with users !
+Local & Private alternative to OpenAI GPTs & ChatGPT powered by retrieval-augmented generation

 ## function

-*   [StanGirard/quivr](https://github.com/StanGirard/quivr) - Your GenAI Second Brain 🧠  A personal productivity assistant ⚡️🤖 Chat with your files (PDF, CSV, ...)  & apps using GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, Ollama, LLMs, that you can share with users !
-Local & Private alternative to OpenAI GPTs & ChatGPT.
+*   [StanGirard/quivr](https://github.com/StanGirard/quivr) - Your GenAI Second Brain 🧠  A personal productivity assistant (RAG) ⚡️🤖 Chat with your docs (PDF, CSV, ...)  & apps using Langchain, GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, Ollama, LLMs, that you can share with users !
+Local & Private alternative to OpenAI GPTs & ChatGPT powered by retrieval-augmented generation

 ## personal

-*   [StanGirard/quivr](https://github.com/StanGirard/quivr) - Your GenAI Second Brain 🧠  A personal productivity assistant ⚡️🤖 Chat with your files (PDF, CSV, ...)  & apps using GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, Ollama, LLMs, that you can share with users !
-Local & Private alternative to OpenAI GPTs & ChatGPT.
+*   [StanGirard/quivr](https://github.com/StanGirard/quivr) - Your GenAI Second Brain 🧠  A personal productivity assistant (RAG) ⚡️🤖 Chat with your docs (PDF, CSV, ...)  & apps using Langchain, GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, Ollama, LLMs, that you can share with users !
+Local & Private alternative to OpenAI GPTs & ChatGPT powered by retrieval-augmented generation

 ## private

+*   [StanGirard/quivr](https://github.com/StanGirard/quivr) - Your GenAI Second Brain 🧠  A personal productivity assistant (RAG) ⚡️🤖 Chat with your docs (PDF, CSV, ...)  & apps using Langchain, GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, Ollama, LLMs, that you can share with users !
+Local & Private alternative to OpenAI GPTs & ChatGPT powered by retrieval-augmented generation

+## retrieval-augmented-generation

-*   [StanGirard/quivr](https://github.com/StanGirard/quivr) - Your GenAI Second Brain 🧠  A personal productivity assistant ⚡️🤖 Chat with your files (PDF, CSV, ...)  & apps using GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, Ollama, LLMs, that you can share with users !
-Local & Private alternative to OpenAI GPTs & ChatGPT.
+*   [StanGirard/quivr](https://github.com/StanGirard/quivr) - Your GenAI Second Brain 🧠  A personal productivity assistant (RAG) ⚡️🤖 Chat with your docs (PDF, CSV, ...)  & apps using Langchain, GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, Ollama, LLMs, that you can share with users !
+Local & Private alternative to OpenAI GPTs & ChatGPT powered by retrieval-augmented generation

 ## second

-*   [StanGirard/quivr](https://github.com/StanGirard/quivr) - Your GenAI Second Brain 🧠  A personal productivity assistant ⚡️🤖 Chat with your files (PDF, CSV, ...)  & apps using GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, Ollama, LLMs, that you can share with users !
-Local & Private alternative to OpenAI GPTs & ChatGPT.
+*   [StanGirard/quivr](https://github.com/StanGirard/quivr) - Your GenAI Second Brain 🧠  A personal productivity assistant (RAG) ⚡️🤖 Chat with your docs (PDF, CSV, ...)  & apps using Langchain, GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, Ollama, LLMs, that you can share with users !
+Local & Private alternative to OpenAI GPTs & ChatGPT powered by retrieval-augmented generation

 ## second-brain

-*   [StanGirard/quivr](https://github.com/StanGirard/quivr) - Your GenAI Second Brain 🧠  A personal productivity assistant ⚡️🤖 Chat with your files (PDF, CSV, ...)  & apps using GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, Ollama, LLMs, that you can share with users !
-Local & Private alternative to OpenAI GPTs & ChatGPT.
+*   [StanGirard/quivr](https://github.com/StanGirard/quivr) - Your GenAI Second Brain 🧠  A personal productivity assistant (RAG) ⚡️🤖 Chat with your docs (PDF, CSV, ...)  & apps using Langchain, GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, Ollama, LLMs, that you can share with users !
+Local & Private alternative to OpenAI GPTs & ChatGPT powered by retrieval-augmented generation
 *   [ChristianLempa/cheat-sheets](https://github.com/ChristianLempa/cheat-sheets) - This is my personal knowledge-base.
 Here you'll find code-snippets, technical documentation, and command reference for various tools, and technologies.

-## share

-*   [StanGirard/quivr](https://github.com/StanGirard/quivr) - Your GenAI Second Brain 🧠  A personal productivity assistant ⚡️🤖 Chat with your files (PDF, CSV, ...)  & apps using GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, Ollama, LLMs, that you can share with users !
-Local & Private alternative to OpenAI GPTs & ChatGPT.
-*   [ShareX/ShareX](https://github.com/ShareX/ShareX) - ShareX is a free and open source program that lets you capture or record any area of your screen and share it with a single press of a key.
-It also allows uploading images, text or other types of files to many supported destinations you can choose from.

 ## chatbot-framework